Be physically active

-Be physically active for at least 30 minutes every day, and sit less
+Be physically active for at least 150 minutes a week, and sit less

 What type of activity should I do?

 Aim to do at least 150 minutes of moderate intensity activity or 75 minutes of vigorous activity a week.